nestauk/dap_aria_mapping/dap_aria_mapping/pipeline/data_collection/README.md

 #### Foward citations for measuring disruption

+#### OpenAlex

+To enable the calculation of the consolidation-disruption (CD) index for OpenAlex works, a separate pipeline must be run.
+This collects the work IDs and citations of all works that cite the 'focus works' collected by `dap_aria_mapping/pipeline/data_collection/openalex.py`.
+It is a separate flow as it generates a large number of API calls.

+To run this collection, execute the following:

+`python dap_aria_mapping/pipeline/data_collection/openalex_forward_citations.py --datastore=s3 run --production=True`

+Output data from these pipelines is stored on S3 at `inputs/data_collection/openalex/openalex_forward_citations(_focus_papers_only)_<year>.json`.

+⚠️ The default parameters collect citations for works between 2007 and 2022 that have a minimum of 3 citations.
+This will generate a large volume of API calls and may result in rate limiting.
+You may want to use the `min_year` and `max_year` parameters to run the pipeline for individual years.
+The `min_citations` parameter can also be varied to exclude the collection of works that cite focus works with fewer than a particular number of citations.

+☁️ This pipeline is set up to run in batch mode.
+This means that it will run on AWS Batch, and requires some configuration.
+Please [see below](#getting-up-and-running-with-batch-on-metaflow) for further details if you want to run these flows.

 #### Patents

 We also collect citation information for patents to calculate the consolidation-distruption (CD) index.